ununian/StrapButtonSharp/README.md

 		<string>com.your-company.StrapButtonSharpSample</string>
 		.................
 ```
- These modification tells the iOS operation that we want to use a custom font.
+ These modifications tells the iOS operation that we want to use a custom font.

   • Copy UIButtonExtension to any of directories in your project directly.